← Back to Blog

 Method 11: Google Business Profile Optimization

 A fully optimized Google Business Profile attracts more views, which means more potential reviewers.
-Make sure your profile has complete and accurate business information, high-quality photos, updated hours, and a compelling business description with relevant keywords.
+Make sure your profile has complete and accurate business information, high-quality photos, updated hours, and a clear business description that explains what you do and where you serve customers.

 Also, make sure to enable the messaging feature and respond to questions in your Q&A section.
 An active, complete profile signals to both Google and customers that your business is legitimate and engaged.